Runner’s Knee Explained: Symptoms, Causes, And Treatment

 If your pain level exceeds a 3 out of 10, it’s wise to stop running and try low-impact cross-training or rest until the pain has decreased

 If the pain is very mild and goes shortly after exercise, you may be able to continue running.
-However, it would be advised that you reduce your running volume and intensity.
+However, you should reduce your running volume and intensity.

 PFPS should be detected, managed, and treated early.
 Alongside physical therapy, shoe inserts or orthotics, taping, and anti-inflammatory medication such as ibuprofen and naproxen, long-term strengthening is crucial for pain relief and avoiding re-injury